ncbi/deflake/README.md

 to multiprocess using the `pool-size` option, deflake might report a failure due to multiple processes trying to write to the same file.

 In this case you can use the special `#count` replacement token.
-You can change the default with the `--counter-token` or `-c` option.
-The token will be replaced with the iterator used when looping through the processes.
+You can change the default `#count` replacement token the `--counter-token` or `-c` option.

+Whatever replacement token you use, it will be replaced with the iterator used when looping through the processes.
 For example:

 ```